mrusme/gomphotherium/README.md

 ## Info

-As [I have left](https://xn--gckvb8fzb.com/project-updates-q3-2021/#gomphotherium) the Fediverse for now, this project is dormant and won't be updated any longer.
-It is however in a usable state and does everything a basic CLI/TUI client is supposed to do.
-I will however continue to accept PRs.
-If you're interested in actively maintaining it, feel free to ping me.
+As [I have left](https://xn--gckvb8fzb.com/project-updates-q3-2021/#gomphotherium) the Fediverse for now, I won't be iterating too much on this.
+However, I'm happy to accept PRs; If you're interested in actively contributing to Gomphotherium or even support maintaining it, feel free to ping me!

 ## Description